ockam

 Options

-Run the command as the given Identity name
+Run the command as the given Identity -

 Confirm the deletion without prompting